Conference 2026

 10.50am – 11.10amLinna Tam-Seto – Where service meets motherhood: A scoping review of the intersectionality of parenting and military service identities

-11.10am –11.30amElin Anita Fadum – Lower risk of congenital anomalies among infants of Norwegian military mothers: A nationwide study (1969–2021)
+11.10am –11.30amElin Anita Fadum – Congenital anomalies among infants of Norwegian military mothers: A nationwide study (1969–2021)

 11.30am –